Mehrdad-Hosseini1992/High-Performance-Full-Waveform-Decomposition-H-AGA/README.md

 * **Scientifically Rigorous**: Adheres to the multi-stage optimization process (Preprocessing \-\> Peak Detection \-\> AGA \-\> LM) outlined in the H-AGA paper, resulting in a high goodness-of-fit (R2 0.96).
 * **Fully GPU-Accelerated**: The entire optimization pipeline has been engineered to run on NVIDIA GPUs, reducing processing time for a single waveform from over 30 minutes to a matter of seconds.
 * **Custom GPU-Native Genetic Algorithm**: A key innovation was the development of a custom, fully GPU-native Adaptive Genetic Algorithm (AGA) using PyTorch.
 This was created to solve a critical performance bottleneck identified with traditional CPU-bound GA libraries, eliminating the data transfer overhead between the CPU and GPU.
-* **High-Precision Final Fit**: The final fitting stage uses a GPU-accelerated implementation of the Levenberg-Marquardt (LM) algorithm, as recommended by the paper, for fast and precise convergence.
+* **High-Precision Final Fit**: The final fitting stage uses a GPU-accelerated implementation of the Levenberg-Marquardt (LM) algorithm for fast and precise convergence.
 * **Robust Preprocessing**: Employs a state-of-the-art signal processing pipeline, including wavelet denoising and Asymmetric Least Squares (ALS) baseline correction, to handle real-world noisy data.

 ## **2\.
 The Scientific Methodology**